-- Help reduce traffic congestion, facility costs, road risk, environmental impacts and consumer costs - Allow consumers to save money, avoid stress, and reduce their need to chauffeur non-drivers - Provide consumer sovereignty by enabling them to choose the most efficient option for each trip - Help break down personal and economic limitations for people who are physically, economically or socially disadvantaged - Create a more livable City by improving the walking and cycling environment - Create public health benefits from increased walking and cycling - Help develop a diverse and flexible transportation system that can accommodate variable and unpredictable conditions.
+- make the best use of existing transport infrastructure; - help reduce traffic congestion, facility costs, road risk, environmental impacts and consumer costs; - provide consumer sovereignty by enabling them to choose the most efficient option for each trip; - help break down personal and economic limitations for people who are physically, economically or socially disadvantaged; - create a more livable City by improving the walking and cycling environment; - create public health benefits from increased walking and cycling; and - help develop a diverse and flexible transportation system that can accommodate variable and unpredictable conditions.
 Even people who do not currently use a particular form of transport may value its availability as a form of insurance to accommodate future needs.